huggingface/search-and-learn/recipes/README.md

     --seed=$SEED
 ```

+The result will be a dataset like [this](https://huggingface.co/datasets/HuggingFaceH4/Llama-3.2-1B-Instruct-best-of-N-completions)

 **Beam search**

 Unlike Best-of-N or DVTS which only require a single run at `n=256`, the beam search completions must be generated separately for each value of `n`: